fieldtrip/website/workshop/natmeg/beamforming.md

     cfg.toilim = [0.35 0.85];
     data_timewindow = ft_redefinetrial(cfg,data_clean_EEG_responselocked);

-Now that we have extracted the time window of interest we can continue with calculating the cross-spectral density matri
+Now that we have extracted the time window of interest we can continue with calculating the cross-spectral density matrix:

     % Freqanalysis for beamformer
     cfg = [];